Nazeim/docs.wavesplatform/docs/en/waves-node/options-for-getting-actual-blockchain/import-from-the-blockchain.md

 A running node requires up-to-date blockchain database for operation.
 The database can be imported from a previously exported binary file.

+Exported blockchain is saved in verifiable format (meaning all transactions with signatures, blocks with signatures of the block generators).
+When the blockchain is imported, every transaction is executed as if it would do during normal node operaion.
+That includes validation of signatures, balances etc.

 This article describes the database exporting and importing process.

 ## Export the Existing Blocks to Binary File